ansible/ansible/docs/docsite/rst/os_guide/windows_winrm.rst

 ..
 Note:: Encrypted private keys cannot be used as the urllib3 library that
     is used by Ansible for WinRM does not support this functionality.

+..
+Note:: Certificate authentication does not work with a TLS 1.3 connection.

 .._winrm_certificate_generate: